acme92/SCJ-TD-FD/README.md

 # SCJD

-SCJD takes two genomes as input - a non-duplicated genome S and one with duplicates D, and returns the optimal distance between S and D.
+SCJD takes two genomes as input - a trivial genome A and non-trivial D, and returns the optimal distance between A and D.

 ### Requirements